Jessica Brooks, Assistant Professor; Ph.D., University of Wisconsin. Health promotion; psychosocial aspects of disability; vocational rehabilitation.

 Denise Catalano, Associate Professor; Ph.D., University of Wisconsin.
 Psychosocial aspects of responses to disability; promoting well-being among individuals with traumatic injuries; professional issues and training in rehabilitation counseling.

-Brandi L. Darensbourg, Lecturer; Ph.D., University of Texas at Austin.
+Brandi L. Darensbourg, Senior Lecturer; Ph.D., University of Texas at Austin.
 Psychosocial aspects of disability; students with disabilities in postsecondary education; employment of persons with disabilities, specifically people with blindness or visual impairments.

 Linda L. Holloway, Professor and Department Chair; Ph.D., Texas Woman's University.
 Community rehabilitation; supported employment; psychiatric rehabilitation; mentally ill offenders.